Easy Cinnamon Rolls with Raisins and Walnuts

 I used a package of frozen Pastry Puff to stand in for a traditional yeasted dough.
-It’s super quick, easy to open and work with, once you allow it to thaw for a few minutes.
+It’s super quick and easy to open, and work with, once you allow it to thaw for a few minutes.

 Just roll out the dough and scatter all the ingredients.

-Warm cinnamon rolls topped with a vanilla glaze icing for a little extra sweetness is perfect to serve while drinking some espresso coffee or with our Easy Low-Fat Caffe Lattes.
+Warm cinnamon rolls topped with a vanilla glaze icing for a little extra sweetness are perfect to serve while drinking some espresso coffee or with our Easy Low-Fat Caffe Lattes.

 …Oh, what could be better than that?